BABY EINSTEIN CAKE

 available in mini sizes.

-One more option for a caterpillar cake is to use a Wilton Sports Ball cake pan to make a large caterpillar or the mini ball version to make smaller ones.
+Wilton Sports Ball cake pan to make a large caterpillar or the mini ball version to make smaller ones.

 Frost